-Tyson’s journey with the Boys and Girls Club of Wetaskiwin started as a Summer Day Campus employee in May 2002.
-That first summer was impactful as it fostered an appreciation for what the Boys and Girls Club does in communities, as well as a personal desire to help support the BGC mission.
-He continued to work within the BGC Summer Program for the next 5 years, eventually becoming a full-time employee after completing an Arts degree from UAlberta's Augustana Campus and an Education degree from Concordia University.
-After leaving to teach English in Japan, Tyson returned to Canada and immediately reconnected with the BGC as a Board Director in 2009.
+Tyson’s journey with BGC Wetaskiwin started as a Summer Day Campus employee in May 2002.
+That first summer was impactful as it fostered an appreciation for what BGC does in communities, as well as a personal desire to help support the BGC mission.
+He continued to work within the BGC Summer Program for the next 5 years, eventually becoming a full-time employee after completing an Arts degree from UAlberta’s Augustana Campus and an Education degree from Concordia University.
+After leaving to teach English in Japan, Tyson returned to Canada and immediately reconnected with BGC as a Board Director in 2009.
 Other than a two-year break to again travel overseas, this time to complete a Masters Degree in Business in Melbourne, Australia, Tyson has continued to serve as a volunteer board member since his initial involvement in 2009.

 Tyson currently works at the University of Alberta, Faculty of Engineering as a Teaching and Student Support Specialist.
 Originally from Millet, he currently resides in Edmonton with his wife and three young children.
 What little free time he has is spent drinking coffee, sampling craft beer and listening to far too many podcasts about politics and sports.